Janky-Jingle-Crew/NorthPoleCircuit/PCB/README.md

 # PCB

-This folder contain the KiCAD project for the PCB, including manufacturing files.
+This folder contains the KiCAD project for the PCB, including manufacturing files.